+44 (0)20 3982 9440 sales@emsol.io

 Q: Should we use optical monitors or gravimetric—which is better?

 A: They serve different purposes.
 Optical monitors provide fast alerts for operational response.
 Gravimetric monitors provide accurate compliance evidence.
-Use both: optical for day-to-day site management, gravimetric for regulatory documentation.
+Use both: optical for day-to-day site management informed by PM2.5 and PM10 metrics, gravimetric for regulatory documentation.

 Q: How often must equipment be calibrated?

-A: Typically quarterly for continuous gravimetric monitors.
-Real-time optical sensors should be recalibrated 2-4 times yearly.
-Passive sampling doesn’t require calibration (each batch is independently weighed).
+A: Continuously gravimetric monitors should be calibrated and maintained according to manufacturer specifications.
+Real-time optical sensors should be recalibrated regularly to maintain accuracy.
+Passive sampling doesn’t require calibration (each batch is independently weighed by accredited laboratories).

 Next Steps